-Five of Kent’s grammars made it into the top 50 schools in the country by A level results (points per pupil) in 2015 (see The Telegraph league tables for the full listing).
+Every year around five of Kent’s grammars make it into the top 50 schools in the country by A level results.
 Little wonder then that canny parents are checking the train routes from Kent into their place of work.

 However, it takes some planning to secure a place at a Kent grammar.
 Some of these schools will select by catchment as well as by an 11+ pass and, in some instances, living more than a mile away will rule you out.
 Others in the county are deemed ‘super-selective’, so it’s not enough just to pass the Kent Test (the county’s 11+), but your child must also be among the highest scoring.

 Grammars in wealthier West Kent tend to be the hardest to get into, while some of those in the east of the county and along the coast offer an alternative test of their own, which can be taken in addition, to give borderline pupils a second crack at passing.
 It’s important to have a clear view of your child’s abilities before deciding which schools to target, and the education consultants at The Good Schools Guide can help to steer you in the right direction.